MrGhostlyOrb/TheLochInn/README.md

 # TheLochInn
-Static website for The Loch Inn
+Static website for The Loch Inn for assignment

 How to update the Repo from the command line: